stephenajulu/ajulusthoughts2/content/_index.md

 ---
 hero:
   heading: Welcome to Ajulu's Thoughts - Stephen Ajulu's Informative Blog.
 Here we
-    talk about tech, cybersecurity, lifestyle, finance investments and more.
+    talk about tech, cybersecurity, lifestyle, finance, investments and more.
   maxWidthPX: "652"
 seo:
   image: "/images/about.png"